sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

 PS: locking property could also be specified when instantiating an object

-2) changing the standard metric system (imperial / SI / any other) so that by default each value is scaled as previously proposed "''
+2) changing the standard metric system (imperial / SI / any other) so that by default each value is scaled as previously proposed "
+}}}

 This is Darren Dale's comment about it:

+{{{
-''"Dealing with physical quantities can be somewhat thorny, because there are lots of use cases and everybody seems to have their own ideas about how it should behave.
+"Dealing with physical quantities can be somewhat thorny, because there are lots of use cases and everybody seems to have their own ideas about how it should behave.
 Case in point, the proposal in post #16 would keep units the way you like them for scalars, but it would create additional overhead in cases like 1m-0.999999m.
 In that case, I guess the proposed behavior would be to yield 1um as the result, which means quantities would have to a) determine the appropriate final unit and b) would have to perform additional arithmetic.
 Quantities is not really designed to handle item a.
 I've tried to keep the package as simple as possible in order to keep the problem tractable in my limited free time.
 Item b would be unacceptable to those concerned about speed.
 Automatically rescaling the result becomes more complicated with arrays, since you would then have to inspect the min, max or mean in order to determine how to rescale the output, and there are plenty of compound operations sqrt(x +y**3/(...)...) where the user would only be interested in rescaling the final result, not the result of each individual step of arithmetic.
-There are plenty of examples, like operations involving constants for quantum mechanics or astrophysics, where the user wants the result in the units specified by the constants. "''
+There are plenty of examples, like operations involving constants for quantum mechanics or astrophysics, where the user wants the result in the units specified by the constants. "
+}}}

 And a very brief technical description after a question:

+{{{
-''"Quantities values are all instances of Quantity or a subclass thereof, and Quantity itself is a subclass of ndarray.
+"Quantities values are all instances of Quantity or a subclass thereof, and Quantity itself is a subclass of ndarray.
 It sounds like the first step would be to work out this compatibility issue between sage objects and ndarray.
-Has anyone brought it up at numpy-discussion? "''
+Has anyone brought it up at numpy-discussion? "
+}}}

 == Additional information ==